hawx/jenkimon/README.md

 # jenkimon

-Either download and open `/path/to/index.html#http://myjenkins`, or visit
+Either download and open `/path/to/index.html?url=http://myjenkins`, or visit
-<http://hawx.github.io/jenkimon#http://myjenkins> where the bit after the `#` is
+<http://hawx.github.io/jenkimon?url=http://myjenkins> where the value of `?url=`
-the url (including protocol) to the root of your jenkins install.
+is set to the url (including protocol) of the root of your jenkins install.